hivellm/gov/bips/BIP-02/BIP-02-implementation-plan.md

 ## Executive Summary

-This implementation plan details the execution strategy for BIP-02, which establishes TypeScript as the primary development language and introduces a comprehensive development toolkit for CMMV-Hive.
+This implementation plan details the execution strategy for BIP-02, which establishes TypeScript as the primary development language and introduces a comprehensive development toolkit for HiveLLM.
 Based on the unanimous approval (100%) received in Minutes 0003, this plan provides a structured approach to transform the current development environment into a modern, unified TypeScript ecosystem.

 ## Implementation Overview